 I’ll quickly go over each category here so you can get an overall picture.

 - Real estate crowdfunding – 2022 is our best year yet.
-This is because real estate crowdfunding projects pay out more when they are completed.
-That’s when they sell the projects and share the proceeds.
+This is because real estate crowdfunding projects pay out more when they exit.
+That’s when the sponsor sells off the project and shares the profit.
 A big project was completed in Q2 and we got a nice payout.
-These days I invest with CrowdStreet.
+These days I prefer to invest with CrowdStreet.
 You can read more details below.

 - Dividend stocks – This year I’m purchasing more growth stocks.
 This will reduce our dividend income.
 It looks like Mrs. RB40 plans to keep working for a while so we won’t have to rely on dividends yet.
 I still like dividends, but I’ll focus on overall growth until Mrs. RB40 retires.
-For now, more income = more taxes
+For now, more income = more taxes.
+Unfortunately, growth stocks are doing horribly this year.

 - Rental properties – Currently, we have 2 rental units.
 My goal is to consolidate down to just one unit, the duplex we live in.
 We’ll put it on sale when our tenant moves out.
 I will reinvest the money into real estate crowdfunding.